Kubernetes

 UI_BAKERY_APP_SERVER_NAME

-- your {server ip address}:3030, for examplehttp://123.123.123.123:3030;
+- your {server ip address}:3030, for example http://123.123.123.123:3030;

 UI_BAKERY_LICENSE_KEY